-Making and distributing electronic copies of print material is restricted by copyright law and all digisation requests must be checked to ensure that they are copyright-compliant.
-Reading list software makes these checks quickly and easily.
+Making and distributing electronic copies of print material is restricted by copyright law and all digitisation requests must be checked to ensure that they are copyright-compliant.
+The reading list software makes these checks quickly and easily.

 Talis reading list software stores digitisations in what's called the vault, meaning that a digitisation requested for one reading list will automatically be retrieved and made available if requested for another list.

 Step 1: Click on the three dots next to the reading list item and select 'request digitisation’.